 ISBN: 978-1-845842-55-0.
 List Price: $69.95.

-This is Terry O'Neal's second "part" of his unofficial series of books chronicling the early days of American sports car racing.
+This is Terry O'Neil's second "part" of his unofficial series of books chronicling the early days of American sports car racing.

 This is an important aspect of sports car racing in America which is often overlooked.
 Arguably, without the ability to hold races on military airfields during that period of sports car racing infancy, the sport may not have been able to grow in the 50s.
 Or, at the very least, been able to maintain itself until various tracks were completed which gave the SCCA and others a place to race on after the airfields were no longer accessible.